 - Osalt - A directory to help you find open source alternatives to proprietary tools.

 - AlternativeTo - A directory to help find alternatives to other software, with the option to only show open source software

 Note: Just being open source does not make software secure!

 It's important for a website like PrivacyTools to stay up-to-date.
 Keep an eye on software updates for the applications listed on our site.
 Follow recent news about providers that we recommend.
 We try our best to keep up, but we're not perfect and the internet is changing fast.
 If you find an error, or you think a provider should not be listed here, or a qualified service provider is missing, or a browser plugin is not the best choice anymore, or anything else...
 Talk to us please.
-You can also find us on our own Mastodon instance or on Matrix at
+You can also find us on several Matrix rooms mainly

 This is a community project aiming to deliver the best information available to improve privacy online.
 Thank you for participating.
 This project needs you.